 What can I expect at my first class?

 Each lesson lasts approximately 75 minutes.
-Before the class commences please take off your shoes, turn off your mobile phone, place any gear to the side of the room, close your eyes and lie down in Savasana, the relaxation pose, shown below.
+Before the class commences please take off your shoes, turn off your mobile phone and smart watch, place any gear to the side of the room, close your eyes and lie down in Savasana, the relaxation pose, shown below.

 feet pointing away from the teacher, relax,